DIRECTOR OF SECURITY 40170

 DISTINGUISHING FEATURES OF THE CLASS:

 The work involves responsibility for providing effective levels of security for all buildings within the downtown complex including its property, equipment and personnel.
 This will include planning, developing, implementing and monitoring all policies and procedures to maintain and enhance security for the downtown complex.
 The incumbent is responsible for ensuring that effective access control, emergency response functions and safety procedures are carried out and that all security equipment is functional and up-to-date.
 Work is carried out in compliance with all applicable state and federal guidelines and regulations.
-Work is performed under the general direction of the Commissioner of Facilities Management who allows the incumbent independence in planning and implementation of procedures.
+Work is performed under the general direction of the Commissioner of Emergency Management who allows the incumbent independence in planning and implementation of procedures.
 Does related work as required.

 TYPICAL WORK ACTIVITIES: